flanagan-lab/pipefish_sbge/syngnathus/docs/Analyzing_syngnathus_RNAseq_data_from_MSU.md

 ```

 # Accessing Tools installed within Trinity - Checking the quality of the alignment
+Because of the way Trinity was installed on the RCC, all of the additional tools have to be accessed through the docker.
+There is some info on the [Dockerized Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Trinity-in-Docker) webpage about how to do this.
+However, it should be noted the **path to the tools** in Trinity for this RCC differs from what is on the website.
+Instead of `/usr/local/bin/trinityrnaseq/util/...` it is `/usr/local/bin/util/...`.

 ## Trinity Transcriptome Contig Nx Statistics
 The Nx statistic is calculated based on the lengths of the assembled transcriptome contigs.
 This statistic tells us that at least X% of assembled transcript nucleotides are found in contigs that are of Nx length.
  - Traditionally, you compute the N50 where at least **half** of all assembled bases are in transcript contigs of at LEAST the N50 length value.